Greg Roach's Berkshires Blog

 Eat Better and Exercise More

 If you live in North Adams, you probably already have an opinion of Dr. Peter May, the enthusiastic chiropractor on Church St. But I'll tell you what, the man cares deeply and passionately about community and personal health.
-Regardless of your views regarding his adventures in politics, he is worth listening to when he preaches about better living leading to better health.
+Regardless of your views regarding his adventures in politics, he is worth listening to when

 The most important things we need to do to maintain and improve our health are: